- Reference Number: HEY-748/2020

 What happens afterwards?

-Please be aware that your child will be required to return to the Children’s Outpatient Department the following day to have the tube and the recording equipment removed.
-When the equipment has been removed your child will be able to go home.
-Your child should not experience any problems after the test, however please feel free to contact the department if you have any concerns.
+Please be aware that your child will be required to come back to hospital the following day to have the tube and the recording equipment removed (location and time to be agreed).
+We would expect you and your child to be at the hospital no longer than 15 minutes (on day 2) before you are able to go home.
+Your child should not experience any problems after the test, however please contact the department if you have any concerns.

 The results of the test will be analysed before a diagnosis can be made.
-Once this is done the report will be sent to the consultant in charge of your child’s care.
+Once this is complete, the report will be sent to the consultant in charge of your child’s care.
+They will decide what the most appropriate treatment is.
 You should expect to hear from the hospital within 6 weeks of having the test.
-If you have not heard from the hospital within 6 weeks, please contact the hospital on telephone number (01482) 875875 and ask to speak to the secretary of the consultant caring for your child.
+If you have not heard from the hospital within 6 weeks, please telephone the hospital on tel: 01482 875875 and ask to speak to the secretary of the consultant caring for your child.

 General Advice and Consent